atansu/IyzicoSimpleCppClientBinCheck/README.md

 Project compile with Linux GCC, used Eclipse IDE and runs on Ubuntu 16.10 unix system.

 Dependencies:
--Install curl library for Ubuntu: sudo apt-get install libcurl4-openssl-dev
+\n-Install curl library for Ubuntu: sudo apt-get install libcurl4-openssl-dev

 -Install openssl library for Ubuntu: